GuatemalaOfficial Name: Republic of Guatemala

-Given its Mayan history and culture, volcanos, and beaches, Guatemala is a popular tourist destination, and the country has accommodations ranging from backpacking and eco-tourism hotels to higher-end luxury resorts.
-However, support infrastructure is still basic.
+Given its Mayan history and culture, volcanos, and beaches, Guatemala is a popular tourist destination, and the country has accommodations ranging from backpacking and eco-tourism hotels to higher-end luxury resorts; however, support infrastructure is still basic.
 There is a highway network that spans the country from the Pacific to the Atlantic coasts and also a north-south highway on the Pacific side of the country.
 These highways are frequently closed due to landslides, accidents, protests, and repairs.
-Streets in most cities are in decent condition but large potholes and sinkholes are common and often appear suddenly, especially during rainy season.
-Many rural roads are unpaved.
+Streets in most cities are in decent condition but large potholes and sinkholes are common.
+They often appear suddenly, especially during rainy season.
+For the most part, rural roads are unpaved.

 Public transportation is unreliable and often unsafe.
 Emergency services are sporadic, and most hospitals do not meet U.S. standards.
 Tourists may want to obtain information from the Tourist Assistance Office (PROATUR) of INGUAT (the Guatemalan Tourism Institute) at 7a Avenida 1-17.
 Zona 4, Centro Civico, Guatemala City or visit INGUAT’s web site.